 These are the leading and top-most knowledge management models that help you, and your company website deal with the knowledge or information management approaches on a large scale.

-A Model of Knowledge Management is an organized technique to look at the procedure of KM utilized by an organization to inspect its possessions and alter them to its particular needs.
+A knowledge management framework (KM model)is an organized technique to look at the procedure of KM utilized by an organization to inspect its possessions and alter them to its particular needs.

 - Business Value